THE COUNT OF MONTE CRISTO Add To My Top 10

 In a way, God uses Edmund to overcome his jealous and unrepentant friend.
 The Bible says that jealousy is more cruel than hatred, and Mondego proves his murderous, hate-filled spirit time and time again.
 Mondego also walks in elitism and prejudice, continually cutting Edmund down.
 It is interesting to note, also, that Mondego and Villefort had terrible relationships with their fathers, though the movie implies that this was more of their fault for rebelling against their fathers than their fathers' cruelty.

 The remake of THE COUNT OF MONTE CRISTO presents a Christian worldview somewhat confused by a heightened emphasis on vengeance.
 On one hand God is established as the ultimate ground of being, yet the revenge element, though dramatically effective, if pushed to its logical conclusion, would deny God’s sovereign power and His forgiveness and mercy.
 Thus, THE COUNT OF MONTE CRISTO tells the classic story of a fall leading to redemption, but, regrettably, the fall is emphasized more than the redemption and the movie contains some intense violence, implied scenes of fornication and suggested adultery.
-It should be pointed out, however, that sex outside of marriage was rampant in 17th Century France as the revolution introduced a totally new social ethic and the influence of the church as a morally governing body was greatly diminished.
+It should be pointed out, however, that sex outside of marriage was rampant in 19th Century France as the French Revolution introduced a totally new social ethic and the influence of the church as a morally governing body was greatly diminished.
 Infidelity in marriage was commonplace and in many social circles even accepted.